liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/15-sorting-list-screenlet.markdown

 criteria you'll use to create the sections.
 Then override the [`BookmarkListPageLoadInteractor` class’s](https://github.com/liferay/liferay-screens/blob/master/ios/Samples/Bookmark/BookmarkListScreenlet/Interactor/BookmarkListPageLoadInteractor.swift)
 `sectionForRowObject` method in your list Screenlet’s Interactor.
-This method is called for each item in the list, and should return the information necessary to place the item in a section.
+This method is called for each item in the list and should return the information necessary to place the item in a section.
 For example,
 [the sample Bookmark List Screenlet’s Interactor](https://github.com/liferay/liferay-screens/blob/master/ios/Samples/Bookmark/BookmarkListScreenlet/Interactor/BookmarkListPageLoadInteractor.swift) overrides the `sectionForRowObject` method to group results by hostname: